kovalj/election/README.md

 # election
-DApp for voting on the Ethereum
+dApp for voting on the Ethereum